 The Upper 3 year builds upon and extends the foundation work started in the Junior School.
 Girls learn phonetics to ensure correct pronunciation.
 Grammatical structures and vocabulary are introduced, practised and consolidated systematically to provide the necessary framework for future success.
 All four skills are regularly covered in class.
-Homework tasks focus on consolidation of material done in class and extension work.
+Homework tasks focus on vocabulary learning, consolidation of material done in class and extension work.

 - Alphabet

 - Greetings

-- Personal details
+- · Personal details

-- Classroom objects
+- · Classroom objects

-- School subjects
+- · School subjects

 - Opinions about school subjects and teachers

 - Dates

-- School timetable
+- · School timetable

-- Family members

-- Pets

-- Physical descriptions of people/ animals

-- Personality characteristics
+- · Some items of food and drink